 Rationale:

-ICANN org reports that the publication of the annual IS-SSR Framework tracks progress against the activities committed to in the previous year's Framework.
+ICANN org reports that the publication of the annual IS-SSR Framework tracks progress against the activities committed to in the previous year's framework.
 Additionally, regular project management reporting, operating plans, and budgets are considered tools that provide details on SSR activities.
 However, publishing an annual IS-SSR Framework on the website does not seem to serve the purpose of informing the community and allowing them to track the implementation of the framework.
 Documentation of the implementation lags very much behind the implementation, so it does not offer the community a way to track the SSR-related activities.

 Moreover, it appears that the SSR1 RT provided an example to have a public dashboard for tracking the SSR-related activities, as was done to implement one of the recommendations of ATRT.
 However, there is no evidence that such a dashboard is available to the community or public for SSR-related activities.